haiwera-silk-cd/magento-devdocs/_includes/comp-man/checklist.md

 To verify your file system permissions are set properly, either log in to the Magento server or use your hosting provider's file manager application.

-For example, enter the following commands on a Linux system if the Magento application is installed in `/var/www/html/magento2`:
+例如， enter the following commands on a Linux system if the Magento application is installed in `/var/www/html/magento2`:

 	ls -al /var/www/html/magento2